Boeswetter/copernicus/README.md

-# Title
+# Working with Copernicus Weather Data

-In this repo we will have a look at various topics related to {Title}.
+In this repo we will have a look at various topics related to available data from copernicus.

 ### The way to success: